NASHIK TOURISM GUIDE:

 Gondeshwar Temple: A beautiful temple built in the Hemadpanthi style of architecture, during the Adilshahi rule in Maharashtra.
 This style of architecture was developed by one of the pradhans (minister) of Ahmednagar named Hemadpanth.
 He popularised this typical style of construction using locally available black stone and lime.
 This style became very popular and came to be known as the “Hemadpanthi” style.
 The Gondeshwar temple is one of the few structures of this style still in good shape.

-Ramkund: Hundreds of pilgrims arrive here to take a holly dip at the ‘Ramkund’ in the river Godavari, which is considered the ‘Ganges of the south’.
-Ramkund is the spot where the river Godavari turns to right at an angle of 90 degrees and gains importance, as Lord Ram is said to have taken his daily bath here, during his stay at Nashik.
+Ramkund: Hundreds of pilgrims arrive here to take a holy dip at the ‘Ramkund’ in the river Godavari, which is considered the ‘Ganges of the south’.
+Ramkund is the spot where the river Godavari turns to the right at an angle of 90 degrees and gains importance, as Lord Ram is said to have taken his daily bath here, during his stay at Nashik.

 In addition to its unique architecture, eighteen chapters of the ‘Gita’ are written on the walls of the temples.
 After visiting this Temple, every Hindu feels that he has visited the four ‘Dham’ (holy centers) in India.

 Kalaram Temple: The most significant temple is the Kalaram temple located in the Panchavati area, Nashik.
 This temple built in 1794 by Gopikabai Peshwa, is an architectural grandeur, with the motif, pretty much analogous to that of the Trimbakeshwar Temple.
-The speciality of the temple is that it was built with black stones.
+The specialty of the temple is that it was built with black stones.

 Coin Museum: The Indian Institute of Research in Numismatic Studies was established in 1980 and is the only one of its kind in Asia.
 To impart a general idea about Indian coins to the common people, the Institute has organized a small museum.
 The Coin Museum is positioned against the backdrop of the enthralling Ajneri Hill at Nashik.

 Pandavleni Caves: Pandavleni caves are a group of 24 Hinayana Buddhist Caves, dating from around the 1st century BC to the 2nd century AD, built by the Jain kings.
-These cvaes are situated about 8-km south of Nashik on a tableland atop the Trivashmi Hill, close to the Mumbai Road.
+These caves are situated about 8-km south of Nashik on a tableland atop the Trivashmi Hill, close to the Mumbai Road.
 Cave 3 is a large ‘Vihara’ with some interesting sculptures.
 Cave 10 is also a ‘Vihara’ and almost identical in design to cave 3, although it is much older and finer in its detail.
 It is thought to be nearly as old as the Karla Cave near Lonavala.
 Cave 18 is a ‘Chaitya’ believed to date from the same time as the Karla Cave.
 It is a well-sculptured cave and its elaborate facade is particularly noteworthy.

 Shirdi: Shiridi is a small village in Kopargam Taluk, in Ahmadnagar District of the Maharastra State.
 Shirdi is a very sacred, powerful and important place of pilgrimage in India.
 Shirdi is about 285-km and a 6 hours’ drive from Mumbai (Bombay).
 Shirdi was a sleepy little village, tucked away in the interiors of Maharashtra.
 An old sage called Sai Baba lived in the village.
 This sage was their mentor and prophet.
 Even today the last few surviving elders of the village vividly recall the miraculous wonders of the sage.
 He died in 1918 leaving behind grieving villagers.